 10 benefits of email marketing

-One of the most obvious benefits of email marketing is its lower cost compared to mainstream marketing channels.
+One of the most obvious advantages of email marketing is its lower cost compared to mainstream marketing channels.
 There are no print or postage costs and no fees paid in exchange for exposure on a certain billboard, magazine or television channel.
 Email marketers might consider investing in specialist software to automate, track and evaluate their emails.
 Granted, there may be a small overhead for sending thousands of emails at a time, but these costs are far lower than what you would expect to pay using other marketing channels.

 9. Target fans of your brand